 What do you have to understand about shoulder pain?

-If you’re experiencing shoulder pain, it might be time to consult with a doctor.
 There are several potential causes of shoulder pain, including arthritis, rotator cuff tears, and impingement syndrome.
 This article will discuss how the cause of the pain can be identified and treated.
 However, in some cases, the cause of the pain is unknown or difficult to treat.
 In these cases, treatment may involve rest, exercise, and medications.

 The Causes of Shoulder Pain